Beijzum/2800-202410-DTC04/README.md

     CLOUDINARY_CLOUD_SECRET=Cloudinary_is_Cool (Recommended to use a UID Generator) COURIER_TOKEN=Cloudinary_is_always_Cool (Recommended to use a UID Generator)
     ```
-9. Open the command terminal while in the project directory and type
+11. Open the command terminal while in the project directory and type
-    ```
+    ```sh
     nodemon server.js
     or
     npm run dev
     ```
-10. Go to your local browser (Chrome, Edge, Firefox. etc.) and go to
+12. Go to your local browser (Chrome, Edge, Firefox. etc.) and go to
     localhost:3000 (your chosen port number)

 ## Technologies Used

 The technologies that we used for the app.

-### Front end:
+### Front end

 1. ejs: Server-side rendering of HTML templates.
 2. flowbite: Tailwind CSS component library.